bsilverthorn/bsilverthorn.github.io/site/index.md

 I'm interested in most anything related to building software or leading teams.

-After a PhD in AI/ML, I cofounded [a fintech company](https://techcrunch.com/2015/10/23/angaza-raises-4m-to-make-clean-energy-affordable-for-worlds-poorest/) to do something totally different: make life-changing technologies—especially solar energy and smartphones—radically more affordable for rural families in sub-Saharan Africa and beyond.
+After a PhD in AI/ML, I cofounded [a fintech company](https://techcrunch.com/2015/10/23/angaza-raises-4m-to-make-clean-energy-affordable-for-worlds-poorest/) to do something totally different: make life-changing technologies—solar energy and smartphones in particular—radically more affordable for rural families in sub-Saharan Africa and beyond.

-Angaza has helped millions of off-grid households connect to electricity and the internet.
-After leading engineering and product as CTO for 10 years, I replaced myself (and also welcomed Child #1!) in 2022.
+Angaza has now helped millions of households connect to electricity and the internet.
+After leading engineering and product as CTO for 10 years, I replaced myself (and welcomed Child #1!) in 2022.

-These days I'm focused on AI again.
-Open to leadership roles that bring AI-enabled products to market.
+Now I'm at [Adept AI](https://adept.ai), building a new way for people to use computers.

 ### Getting in touch